jhiesey/stream-http/README.md

 This module has to make some tradeoffs to support binary data and/or streaming.
-Generally, the module can make a fairly good decision about which underlying browser features to use, but sometimes it helps to get a little input from the user.
+Generally, the module can make a fairly good decision about which underlying browser features to use, but sometimes it helps to get a little input from the developer.

 * The `options.mode` field passed into `http.request` or `http.get` can take on one of the following values:
-  * 'default' (or any falsy value, including undefined): Try to provide partial data before the request completes, but not at the cost of correctness for binary data or correctness of the 'content-type' response header.
-This mode will also avoid slower code paths whenever possible, which is particularly useful when making large requests in a browser like Safari that has a weaker javascript engine.
+  * 'default' (or any falsy value, including `undefined`): Try to provide partial data before the request completes, but not at the cost of correctness for binary data or correctness of the 'content-type' response header.
+This mode will also avoid slower code paths whenever possible, which is particularly useful when making large requests in a browser like Safari that has a weaker JavaScript engine.
   * 'allow-wrong-content-type': Provides partial data in more cases than 'default', but at the expense of causing the 'content-type' response header to be incorrectly reported (as 'text/plain; charset=x-user-defined') in some browsers, notably Safari and Chrome 42 and older.
 Preserves binary data whenever possible.
 In some cases the implementation may also be a bit slow.
 This was the default in versions of this module before 1.5.
-  * 'prefer-stream': Provide data before the request completes even if binary data (anything that isn't a single-byte ASCII or utf8 character) will be corrupted.
+  * 'prefer-stream': Provide data before the request completes even if binary data (anything that isn't a single-byte ASCII or UTF8 character) will be corrupted.
 Of course, this option is only safe for text data.
 May also cause the 'content-type' response header to be incorrectly reported (as 'text/plain; charset=x-user-defined').
   * 'disable-fetch': Force the use of plain XHR regardless of the browser declaring a fetch